Discrimination based on hair texture in the United States: History

+1900-present

-By the late 1800s, African American women were straightening their hair to meet a Eurocentric vision of society with the use of hot combs and other products improved by Madam C. J. Walker.
+Starting in the 1900s, hot combs and oils for hair straightening were improved and commercialized by businesswomen such as Madam C. J. Walker and Annie Turnbo Malone.

 However, the black pride movement of the 1960s and 1970s made the afro a popular hairstyle among African Americans and considered a symbol of resistance.
 In 1964, the U.S. federal government passed the Civil Rights Act, which prohibited employment discrimination based on race, but it was left to interpretation by the courts as to what this constituted.
 In 1970, Beverly Jenkins was denied a promotion in the Blue Cross by her white supervisor due to her afro.
 In 1976, the federal court case Jenkins v.
 Blue Cross Mutual Hospital Insurance determined that afros were protected by Title VII of the Civil Rights Act of 1964.
 However, the case did not extend protections against hair discrimination.

 In the 2010s, natural hairstyles saw an increase in popularity in response to celebrities such as Viola Davis, Lupita Nyong'o, Ava DuVernay, and Stacey Abrams wearing natural hair.
 However, the popularity also resulted in increased attention to dress codes and hair regulations as African American workers and students across the U.S. were subjected to punishment due to their hair.
 Because of awareness to the issue, California passed the Crown Act in July 2019, becoming the first U.S. state to prohibit discrimination against workers and students based on their natural hair.
 California's passage of the bill has led many other states to consider similar bills banning hair discrimination and a bill proposed at the federal level by U.S. representative Cedric Richmond and U.S. senator Cory Booker.

 In September 2020, U.S. representative Ilhan Omar announced the passage of the Crown Act in the House of Representatives, which would prohibit racialized hair discrimination nationally if enacted.

 Legislation

-As of July 2024, 25/50 U.S. states have prohibited discrimination based on hair texture.
+As of December 2025, 27 out of 50 U.S. states and Puerto Rico have prohibited discrimination based on hair texture.